borntofrappe/game-development/Games/Mazes/README.md

 ## Simplified Dijkstra

 This is a first attempt at describing the path between a point and any other point in the grid.
-In the spirit of making the experience more interactive, the demo waits for a key press on the enter key, and then proceeds to populate the grid with the distance from the selected cell-
+In the spirit of making the experience more interactive, the demo waits for a key press on the enter key, and then proceeds to populate the grid with the distance from the selected cell.

 The function works as follows:

-- accept a cell as well as a level of depth.
+- accept a cell as well as a distance.
 This value begins at `0`

-- mark the current cell with the depth value
+- mark the current cell with the distance value

 - look for accessible neighbords.
 That is neighbors which can be visited, without a gate between the two cells

-- call the function again, for the neighboring cell, and for an incremented depth value
+- call the function again, for the neighboring cell, and for an incremented distance value

 To illustrate the recursive process even further, I've decided to include a `Timer` utility.
 The idea is to here add a delay between successive function calls, and show the different steps taken through Dijkstra's algorithm.

+_Please note_: the demo creates a maze with the sidewinder algorithm, but any algorithm modifying the grid would work.

 ## Aldous-Broder Algorithm